WarriorRobots/deepspace-season/resources/systems-checklist-draft.md

 # Extras: Robot Off

 ### Checking for broken components:
-- Air pressure not leaking?
+- Air pressure not leaking????
 - Wheels turn freely (no binding)?
 - Arm turns freely (no binding)?
 - Compressor not overheating?